photoprism/photoprism-docs/docs/developer-guide/issues.md

 ### Creating Bug Reports ###

-We kindly ask you not to report bugs via GitHub Issues **unless you are certain to have found a fully reproducible and previously unreported issue** that must be fixed directly in the app.

 In order for us to process [new bug reports](https://www.photoprism.app/kb/reporting-bugs), they must include the steps to reproduce the problem, the software versions being used and information about the environment in which the problem occurred, such as [browser type, browser version, browser plug-ins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, [storage type](https://docs.photoprism.app/getting-started/troubleshooting/performance/#storage), [processor type](https://docs.photoprism.app/getting-started/troubleshooting/performance/#server-cpu), and [memory size](https://docs.photoprism.app/getting-started/troubleshooting/performance/#memory):

 **<https://www.photoprism.app/kb/reporting-bugs>**

+We kindly ask you not to report bugs via GitHub Issues **unless you are certain to have found a fully reproducible and previously unreported issue** that must be fixed directly in the app.
+Before reporting a bug, first use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md) to determine the cause of your problem.
 [Contact us](https://www.photoprism.app/contact) or [a community member](https://link.photoprism.app/discussions) if you need help, it could be a configuration problem, or a misunderstanding in how the software works.

 This gives us the opportunity to [improve our documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support instead of dealing with unclear/duplicate bug reports or triggering a flood of notifications by replying to comments.
+Thank you very much!

 ### Acceptance Criteria ###